jan-bogaerts/mark/src/web_client/web_client.md

       - role: system, content:

         > Act as an ai software analyst.
-        > It is your task to classify if the class '{{class}}', described as: '{{description}}', is declared in one of the given titles.
+        > It is your task to classify if the class '{{class}}', described as:
+        > {{description}}
+        > , is declared in one of the given topics.
-        > Only return 'no' or the title it is declared in, do not include any explanation.
-Only return 1 title.
+        > Only return 'no' or the topic's key it is declared in, do not include any explanation.
+Only return 1 key.
         >
         > good response:
         > no
         >
         > bad response:
-        > The class 'X' is not declared in any of the titles.
+        > The class 'X' is not declared in any of the topics.

         replace:
         - {{class}}: `item`